-Billing couples therapy doesn’t have to be hard but you do need to be sure you understand the importance of having an identified IP and a clear clinical justification.
+Billing couples therapy doesn’t have to be hard but you do need to be sure you understand the importance of having an IP and a clear clinical justification if/when using 90847 CPT code and 90846 CPT code.
 Audits can and do happen.
 You want to be fully prepared to demonstrate compliance should questions or even billing issues arise.

 As with any billing/benefits, it is always in your best interest to stay up to date on CPT changes, check your contracts periodically for changes to contracted services and verify benefits for your clients.
 Benefits can vary widely even within health plans and often change at the annual benefits renewal.